developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/elements/index.md

 	<html>
 		<head>
 			<script type="text/javascript" charset="utf-8" src="elements.js"></script>

-## Usage Notes
+See [Using the APIs](../../api/apioverview/) for details about how and where to reference the `elements.js` in HTML.

+## Enterprise Browser Does not support the following:
-* Generic methods RasConnect & RasDisconnect are not supported.
+* The generic methods RasConnect and RasDisconnect
-* NOSIP not supported.
-The NOSIP control was a solution for placing a text box onto the page that did not trigger the Soft Input Panel.
-This predates the APIs that now allow us to hide the SIP or place it off screen.
-There is no support for NOSIP on Enterprise Browser.
-To disable the SIP, see the [disabling the SIP](/enterprise-browser/1-4/api-Sip?Disabling%20the%20SIP) section in the SIP API reference.
+* The NOSIP control.
+This control placed a text box onto any page that did not trigger the Soft Input Panel.
+This predates the APIs that now can hide the SIP or place it off screen.
+To hide the SIP, see the [SIP API page](/enterprise-browser/1-4/api/Sip).
-* [FitToScreenEnabled](/enterprise-browser/1-4/guide/configreference?FitToScreenEnabled) not supported.
-This is a function for Windows Mobile only.
+* The [FitToScreenEnabled](/enterprise-browser/1-4/guide/configreference?FitToScreenEnabled) parameter applies to Windows Mobile only.
 * EMML profiles do not work.
 * Check the device for hardware compatibility, especially the [barcode scanning](http://docs.rhomobile.com/en/2.2.0/rhoelements/scanner) options.